w3f/Grant-Milestone-Delivery/deliveries/Stylograph.md

 - Both `pallet_hookpoints` and `hookpoints-cli` have been released as version 1.0.0, which serves as the reference for this milestone.
 We are actively adding new features to both.
 - We are actively integrating `pallet_hookpoints` into Genesis DAO.
 An example of its usage is the planned integration of vesting wallets, which will be respected by the votes hookpoint.
 More details can be found in this [GitHub issue](https://github.com/deep-ink-ventures/genesis-dao-node/issues/117).
 - A detailed walkthrough has been provided through a [Medium article](https://medium.com/@GenesisDAO/introducing-the-hookpoints-pallet-377de6680c2d).
-- The frontend part is fully completed, and a PDF walkthrough is attached for
+- The frontend part is fully completed